Lybster: History

 Lybster railway station was part of the Wick and Lybster Railway.
-It opened on 1 July 1903 and closed on 3 April 1944, having been overtaken by events, the opening up of the road for traffic and the decline of the herring industry.
-A white-fish fleet operated from the port in the 1900s, but that dwindled too, and now the harbour is used by fishing boats catching lobsters and crabs, and recreational craft.
+It opened on 1 July 1903 and closed on 3 April 1944; railway traffic had fallen due to the opening up of the road for traffic and the decline of the herring industry.
+A white-fish fleet operated from the port in the 1900s, but that dwindled too, and now the harbour is used by fishing boats catching lobsters and crabs, and by recreational craft.
+The Six-Inch OS Map of Lybster shows the light railway and its relative proxmity to the harbour.